Zhongbf/typora/英文/Peppa Pig 第一季.md

 When you come back, I will have fixed your car.
 Thank you, Granddad Dog.
 Goodbye.

 Peppa and her family like the new blue car.

-There are so many buttons in this new car.
+There are so many buttons in this new car.（没有主语用There be 句型）

 What does the green button do, Daddy.?
 Let’s see.
 Magic windows!

 Daddy!
 Make the magic windows go down.
 What does the blue button do?
 I don’t know.
 Let’s see.

 I love this new car.
 Can we keep it?
-No, we can keep it, Peppa.
+No, we can‘t keep it, Peppa.
 We’ve only borrowed it for today.

-I think going to rain.
+I think it’s going to rain.
 Yes, I’ll just put the roof up.
 Now, which is the button to close the roof?

 Silly me.
 Aha!
 This must be the button.
 The new car has ==squirted== Daddy Pig with water.